Linkdlab/FuncNodes/docs/content/api/cli.md

 #### worker { #worker}

-The task command `worker` allows to create, start, stop and interact with the [Worker](../components/worker.md) instances of funcnodes.
+The task command `worker` allows to create, start, stop and interact with the [Worker](../components/worker.md) instances of FuncNodes.
 The command is build up as:

 ```bash
 funcnodes [common_options] worker [worker_options] workertask